-- 10 NOW THEREFORE, IN CONSIDERATION OF THE MUTUAL PROMISES AND - 11 COVENANTS CONTAINED HEREIN, the Parties to this agreement agree as follows: - 12 I. Establishment of Library Joint Powers Authority; Purpose of Agreement - A. Joint Powers Authority Created - on or before May 30, 2004 hereby join together for the purpose of providing extended library services within their communities and establishing a Library Joint Powers Authority (hereinafter "Library JPA") to exercise the powers described herein.
-The Library JPA shall be an entity which is separate from the parties to this Agreement and shall be responsible for the administration of this Agreement.
-Except as otherwise provided herein, the debts, liabilities and obligations of the Library JPA shall be the debts, liabilities and obligations of the entity and not the debts, liabilities, and obligations of the parties to this Agreement.
+14 The Parties to this Agreement, with the consent of their respective legislative bodies, acting on or before_____May 30, 2004 hereby join together for the purpose of providing 15 16 extended library services within their communities and establishing a Library Joint Powers 17 Authority (hereinafter "Library JPA") to exercise the powers described herein.
+The Library JPA shall be an entity which is separate from the parties to this Agreement and shall be responsible for 18 19 the administration of this Agreement.
+Except as otherwise provided herein, the debts, liabilities 20 and obligations of the Library JPA shall be the debts, liabilities and obligations of the entity and 21 not the debts, liabilities, and obligations of the parties to this Agreement.
 This Agreement replaces the 2004 Amended Library JPA Agreement approved in 1999.
-Any debts, liabilities, and obligations assumed by the Parties under the 1993 2004 Library JPA Agreement remain in full force and effect to the extent they are not inconsistent with the terms and conditions of this
+Any debts, liabilities, and 22 obligations assumed by the Parties under the 1993 2004 Library JPA Agreement remain in full 23 force and effect to the extent they are not inconsistent with the terms and conditions of this 24 Agreement.
+25